dart-lang/language/working/augmentation-libraries/parts_with_imports.md

 library itself.
 Conflicts are handled as usual (as an error if it’s not the *same* declaration).

-Allowing a part file to have its own export is mainly intended for macro generated parts and for conditionally included parts, most other libraries will likely still keep all `export` directives in the library file.
+Allowing a part file to have its own export is mainly for consistency.
+Most libraries will likely keep all `export` directives in the library file.

 ## Terminology